WBCHSE Syllabus for Humanities 2026 - Know Important Chapters and Units

 Project Work

-The total marks for WBCHSE Class 12 Sociology project work is 20.
+The total marks for the WBCHSE Class 12 Sociology project work is 20.
 The marks distribution is given below:

 Suggested Areas for Assignment

-1) Recent trends in family pattern
+1) Recent trends in family patterns

 2) Caste in Literature

-3) Corruption: Recent Legislations
+3) Corruption: Recent Legislation

-4) Women Movements
+4) Women's Movements

 5) Environmental Issues

-6) Role of mass-media in social life
+6) Role of mass media in social life

 N.B.
 Topics for assignments should be altered every year from the suggested areas.
 Two assignments should be completed in each year.
 Size of the assignment should be around 500 words.
 Marks will be awarded jointly by the internal and external examiners on the basis of the written assignments and viva-voce.